docker/docs/machine/drivers/azure.md

 ## Authentication

-The first time you try to create a machine, Azure driver will ask you to
+The first time you try to create a machine, Azure driver asks you to
 authenticate:

     $ docker-machine create --driver azure --azure-subscription-id <subs-id> <machine-name>